Wrongful Death Attorney in Los Angeles & Nationwide

 A wrongful death claim asks negligent individuals or corporations to face the consequences of their actions.
 These cases always demand monetary compensation to provide a safety net to the survivors as they navigate this difficult time, but their effects can stretch much beyond you and your family.
 When you work with a firm that is dedicated to pushing for large-scale change and justice, you can use a lawsuit to draw attention to unsafe policies or practices.
 Whether such issues are addressed internally as part of your settlement or your lawsuit sparks a larger investigation and spurs government action, one claim can result in widespread change.

-• Led to the recalls of dangerous drugs including diet pill Fen-Phen from the market;
+- Led to the recalls of dangerous drugs, including the diet pill Fen-Phen, from the market;

 Who Is Eligible to File a Wrongful Death Claim?